-Driver Assistance (or Advanced Driverassistance Systems (ADAS)) defines a variety of electronic features which assist the operator while driving.
-These features use automated technology to improve operator and vehicle safety by alerting the operator (and in some cases taking actions) to the driving environment.
-The Driver Assistance features use electronic and hardware improvements in order to accomplish this task: cameras, radar, sensors, driving automation, and in-cab notifications.
+Driver Assistance (or Advanced Driverassistance Systems (ADAS)) defines a variety of electronic features that assist the operator while driving.
+These features improve operator and vehicle safety by alerting the operator (and in some cases taking actions) to the driving environment.
+Driver Assistance features use electronic and hardware improvements to accomplish this task: cameras, radar, sensors, and incab notifications

 The features described in this section should supplement the explanations, warnings, and preventative maintenance information located in the ADAS OEM operator's manuals for the equipment particular to the vehicle.
-It is important that the operator familiarize themselves with the OEM manuals associated with their ADAS equipment prior to driving the vehicle.
+It is important that the operator become familiar with the OEM manuals associated with their ADAS equipment prior to driving the vehicle.

-ZF WABCO [TM] Advanced Driverassistance Systems (ADAS)
+ZF WABCOTM Advanced Driverassistance Systems (ADAS)